Share your Stories

 • Low CLASS CITIZENS EQUALLS 0 ON THE EYES OF PROVINCIAL AND FEDERAL GOVERNMENTS

-by chasity_dawn@live.ca , about 7 years ago
+by chasity_dawn@live.ca , over 7 years ago

 From a child my mom struggles to raise my brother and I. Back then she was on socal assistance and we livesmd in in tge farm hands house at my g.parents. she was dealing with ger own inner deamons as ibwas facing real life deamons.
 I started experiencing depression and cutting at 11 reaching out for help getting bullied in school etc. Buy 13 i hasd gull blown juivinile depression with suicidal tendencies.
 I was hospitalized i dont know how mant times by tge tine ibwas 15 thats when i started to self medicate with crystal meth.
 Staying awake was...
 Continue reading